rsarai/handnotes/README.md

 - Papertrail, for logs and platform errors alerts (must set them manually)
 - Opbeat, for performance monitoring

-This is a good starting point for modern Python/JavaScript web projects.

 ## Running
 ### Setup